Recreational Tutoring to Fight Early-Age School Difficulties in France (APFEE)

 Context of the evaluation

-The evaluation takes place in the school districts of Créteil, Lille, and Versailles.
+The evaluation took place in the school districts of Créteil, Lille, and Versailles.
 Most schools included in the program serve locations with high portions of recent and second-generation immigrants, with many low-income households.

 Details of the intervention